1995 Philadelphia Eagles season

 The 1995 Philadelphia Eagles season was their 63rd in the National Football League (NFL).
 The team improved upon their previous output of 7–9, going 10–6 under new head coach Ray Rhodes and qualifying for the playoffs for the first time in three seasons.
+They would lose to the Cowboys in the Divisional round, the second time in four years.

 It wasn't an auspicious start.
-Ricky Watters, signed as a free agent from the Super Bowl champion San Francisco, infamously came up short on a pass over the middle in the Eagles' season-opening 21–6 home loss to Tampa Bay.
+Ricky Watters, signed as a free agent from the Super Bowl champion 49ers, infamously came up short on a pass over the middle in the Eagles' season-opening 21–6 home loss to Tampa Bay.
 Following the contest, when asked why he didn't commit to catching the ball and taking a hit, he replied "For who?
 For what?"

 Three weeks later, the Eagles were thumped by a 31-point margin against the Raiders in Oakland.
 However, the momentum swung in a positive direction after that, as Philly won four straight and seven of their next eight to get back in the playoff hunt.

 On a frigid December 10 at the Vet against the Cowboys, the Eagles defense twice stopped Emmitt Smith on 4th-and-1 in Dallas territory late in the fourth quarter of a 17–17 tie.
 The change of possession resulted in the game-winning field goal from Gary Anderson.
-A win over Arizona the next week clinched a playoff berth, but a loss at Chicago in the season finale on Christmas Eve torpedoed any hopes of an NFC East crown.
-Thus, the Eagles were locked into the #4 seed in the NFC.
+A win over Arizona the next week clinched a playoff berth, but a loss against the Bears in Chicago in the season finale on Christmas Eve torpedoed any hopes of an NFC East crown, leaving the Eagles locked into the #4 seed in the NFC.

-The 1995 season marked the final year that the Eagles donned their trademark Kelly green uniforms.
+The 1995 season marked the final year of the 1990s that the Eagles donned their trademark Kelly green uniforms.
+They were worn for one game in 2010 and would not be worn again after that until 2023.

-It was the final season with the Eagles for quarterback Randall Cunningham as he retired following the season before joining the Vikings for the 1997 season.
+It was the final season with the Eagles for quarterback Randall Cunningham, who retired following the season before joining the Minnesota Vikings for the 1997 season.